manuelmma96/odin-recipes/README.md

-# odin-recipes
 Project Recipes

-This project consist of creating a list of recipes using HTML
+This project consiss of creating a list of recipes using HTML